Rock Island Aggressor - Palau LiveaboardInquiry

 Guests arriving at the Koror (ROR) International Airport on Sunday evening will be greeted by a uniformed crewmember or a Neco Tourist Agent.

-There are no phones or taxis at the small airport so we may assist in your transfer to the yacht.
+There are no phones or taxis at the small airport so they will assist in your transfer to the yacht.

-If you are already on island, you may board the Palau Aggressor II at any time after 4 pm on Sunday.
+If you are already on island, you may board the Aggressor at any time after 4 pm on Sunday.

 Checkout is Sunday morning at 8 am.
 The crew will assist organizing transportation to either the airport or a local hotel if you are extending your stay.